Garage Wine Co. Vigno Carignan Field Blend

 Varietal Composition: Carignan with a little bit of Mataró and Pais in the field-blend

-Elaboration: It was fermented naturally with native yeast (wine from the Truquilemu Vineyard is added from previous vintage to a pie de cuba) in small tanks with open-tops.
+Elaboration: Fermented naturally with native yeast (wine from the Truquilemu Vineyard is added from previous vintage to a pie de cuba) in small tanks with open-tops.
 Caps were punched down by hand and pressing was strictly manual.
 The wine was aged in barrels (Sylvain, Berger, Nadalie – Alliers Noisette toast, and some Burgundy barrels) over two winters— barrels of three or more uses.

 PRESS